ahubers/CSC341/syllabus-changes.md

 A summary:
 - An A is now 900-1000.
 I don't know how much I care about A minuses.
-- Likewise, a B is now 800-899.
+- Likewise, a B and B+ are now 800-899.
 I don't know how much I care about B minuses.
 - There is no C-, as far as I can tell, at Grinnell.
 At least with respect to graduation, there is no C-.
 So I also don't care much about C minuses.
 - I have lowered the bar for a C to a 670.
 Since this course is terminal and required for graduation, all I am really doing is making the de facto the de jure: if you are "close enough" to a passing grade, I was probably gonna give it to you.
 It's just clearer now that "close enough" means 670 points or above.